teachingaway/teachingaway.github.io/index.md

 <p class='big-text'>Experienced IP and Business lawyers serving leading technology clients, from venture-backed startups to national brands.</p>

 Adler Vermillion is a law firm steeped in digital technology.
-We provide a combination of intellectual property and commercial expertise rarely found in a small law firm.
+We provide a combination of intellectual property and commercial law expertise rarely found in a small firm.
 We raise capital, structure deals, secure patents and register trademarks.

-Our relationships in the venture capital and technology communities help connect clients to useful resources.
+Our relationships in the venture capital and technology communities help connect clients to valuable resources.
 For certain early stage companies, we offer deferred fee arrangements.

 - - -